logzio/dashboard-metrics-extractor/README.md

 #### Extract metrics from the Logz.io endpoint

-If you select the Logz.io endpoints, you need to specify the dashboards input either via the `prom_dashboard.json` file or by the Logzio API token.
+If you select the Logz.io endpoints, you need to specify the dashboards input either via the `dashboards` folder or by the Logzio API token.

-To specify the input via `prom_dashboard.json`:
+To specify the input via `dashboards` folder:

-1. Make sure the `prom_dashboard.json` is located in the same folder as the dashboard metrics extractor exacutable.
+1. Make sure the `dashboards` folder is located in the same folder as the dashboard metrics extractor executable.
+2. Place each dashboard file in the `dashboards` - the output will be presented with the dashboard name.
-2. Type **1** and press Enter.
+3. Type **1** and press Enter.

 To specify the input via an API token: